Urgent Care for UTIs: Your Guide to Quick Relief and Recovery

 Treatment Options

-If you’ve got a UTI, you’ll likely be prescribed antibiotics.
+Most urinary tract infections are treated with antibiotics.
 Tiny soldiers are marching in to kick those bacteria out of your urinary tract.
 Common antibiotics for UTIs include:

 - Nitrofurantoin (Macrobid)